Introduction

 Consideration of the role security plays must also be addressed as Software Development Life Cycle methodologies move further toward a DevOps Software Development Life Cycle.

-In order to ensure secure software is produced at the speed of DevOps, security is now being viewed as a critical component throughout the Software Development Life Cycle.
-Security is no longer a separate and compartmentalised step in the Software Development Life Cycle.
+To ensure secure software is produced at the speed of DevOps, security is now being viewed as a critical component throughout the Software Development Life Cycle.

-Organisations will undoubtedly embrace a more advanced DevOps methodology in the upcoming years, where security is integrated across the Software Development Life Cycle, in addition to a DevOps approach to their Software Development Life Cycle.
+where security is integrated across the Software Development Life Cycle, in addition to a DevOps approach to their Software Development Life Cycle.

 As a well-respected industry pioneer in the area of application security, Synopsys provides a broad range of goods and services that are especially suitable for this endeavor.
-To find out more about how to make your Software Development Life Cycle security efforts stronger.

 Capability Maturity Model

-What is Capability Maturity Model (CMM)?
+What is the Capability Maturity Model (CMM)?

 A benchmark for assessing the maturity of an organization’s software process is the Capability Maturity Model.
-It is an approach used to create and improve the software development process within a business.

 Levels of CMM